eficode-academy/git-katas/reverted-merge/README.md

    integrate branch, e.g. change `lib.txt`.
 3. Next we explore how you can get the changes from the branch into the master again.
 First try to merge to see what happens.
 The `lib.txt` file changes as expected, but '`mymodule.txt` does not.
-For an in depth discussion of the reason why consult this gist: [Reverting a faulty merge](https://github.com/git/git/blob/master/Documentation/howto/revert-a-faulty-merge.txt).
+For an in depth discussion of the reason why, consult this gist: [Reverting a faulty merge](https://github.com/git/git/blob/master/Documentation/howto/revert-a-faulty-merge.txt).

 > reverting a merge commit also
 > undoes the _data_ that the commit changed, but it does absolutely
 > nothing to the effects on _history_ that the merge had.
 >
 > So the merge will still exist, and it will still be seen as joining
 > the two branches together, and future merges will see that merge as
 > the last shared state

 4. Undo the merge with a reset --hard
 5. Revert the revert and try the merge again.
 This time it works.